What Is G-Sync And Is It Worth It?

 Related:FreeSync vs FreeSync Premium vs FreeSync Premium Pro – Which Is Best For You?

 VSync would prevent the GPU from outputting more frames than the monitor can handle.
-For example, if the monitor’s refresh rate were 60Hz, VSync would limit the frame production to a maximum of 60 FPS.
+For example, if the monitor’s refresh rate were 60Hz, VSync would limit the frame production to a peak of 60 FPS.

 Enter G-Sync

-It will also relay to the graphics card the maximum number of frames the monitor can display, so the GPU will not produce unnecessary frames.
+It will also relay to the graphics card the maximum number of frames the monitor can display, so the GPU will not produce superfluous frames.
 If this sounds like a game-changer, that’s because it is.

 gsync on vs off